Roy Campbell (poet): Move to Spain and return to Britain

 On 9 August 1936, the Campbells boarded HMS Maine, which was evacuating British subjects to Marseilles.
 Within weeks, they were back in England.
 After the atrocities he had witnessed, Campbell was deeply offended by the generally pro-Republican sympathies in Britain, where large numbers of young men were volunteering for the International Brigades and where only British Catholics raised a dissident voice.
 While staying with his openly Stalinist in-laws at Binstead, Campbell was contacted by Oswald Mosley, the leader of the British Union of Fascists.
-Campbell's poem "The Alcazar" was published in Mosley's BUF Quarterly magazine that same year.
 In the fall of 1936, Percy Wyndham Lewis arranged a meeting between Mosley and Campbell.
 Campbell later recalled of the meeting, "I not only refused Mosley's and Lewis's offer of a very high position and lucrative position in the Fascist party but explained that I was returning to the ranks to fight Red Fascism, the worst and most virulent variety, and that when the time came I was ready to fight Brown or Black Fascism and that I could (though badly disabled) knock both of their brains out there and then!
 I explained that I was only fighting as a Christian for the right to pray in my own churches, all of which (save 3) had been destroyed in Red Spain...I then asked for my coat and hat: Lewis has never forgiven it."

 Soon after the meeting with Mosley, Campbell read Mein Kampf and said of Adolf Hitler, "Good gracious!
 This man won't do – he's a teetotalitarian vegetarian!"